“Slide into bed with an entrepreneur, and you wind up cuddling with his business.” – Meg Cadoux Hirshberg

 4. Remember that you and your partner are a team

 Don’t ever make it “your business vs. your partner.”
 You and your partner are a team.
 You are supporting each other while you work on your business and your partner builds something unique of his or her own.
 (If your partner doesn’t have anything interesting and consuming in his or her own life, you both need to talk about changing this situation.
 Partnerships work when people are equal – you can’t have one partner playing the role of “startup founder” and the other playing the role of “coffee drudge to pay the bills.”)

 Running a business is creative and exciting and there are new things happening on a regular basis.
 This is what I love about business!
 If you can find a way to share this passion, your partner will feel more part of your adventure.

 You are also both supporting the invisible thing that connects you both: the relationship itself.
 That means you can’t ignore basic relationship care, like forgetting birthdays or supporting one another with time and care.
 You and your partner are working together for the success of you both.
 Once you understand how to create that sense of teamwork, your relationship has a high likelihood of remaining strong and even growing during the early startup years.

 Are you ready to get out of overwhelm and learn what it takes to 10x your company?
-Apply for a free strategy session today and we’ll help you uncover the exact steps you must take to get there.
+Apply for a free strategy session today and let our CEO coaching help you uncover the exact steps you must take to get there.